emutex/RPi.GPIO/README.txt

-This package provides a class to control the GPIO on a Raspberry Pi.
+This package provides a class to control the GPIO on a Raspberry Pi, ported to work on the UP board hardware.

 Note that this module is unsuitable for real-time or timing critical applications.
 This is because you can not predict when Python will be busy garbage collecting.
 It also runs under the Linux kernel which